jaymcgavren/jaymcgavren.github.io/_posts/2022-06-17_coping_with_macos_monterey_for_web_development.markdown

 * My employer uses a fork of Thoughtbot's [Laptop](https://github.com/thoughtbot/laptop) script.
 Your employer may have their own.
 * I wrote [my own provision_osx_computer.rb Ruby script](https://github.com/jaymcgavren/dotfiles/blob/master/osx/provision_osx_computer.rb) a while back.
 You might consider forking it and using it as a basis for your own.

+After installing so many new programs, I'd recommend rebooting your machine, just in case.

 ## Fix Terminal.app

 By default, MacOS Terminal.app doesn't treat the Option/Alt key as a Meta key.
 This breaks many shortcuts in `set -o emacs` mode (the default) as well as Emacs itself.
 Personally, I use iTerm 2 for my terminal, but we should fix Terminal.app regardless.